stulacy/rprev-dev/cran-comments.md

-## Resubmission

-This is a resubmission due to identifying a bug in the code (despite R CMD CHECK passing) since submitting version 0.2.1 to CRAN but before receiving a response.

 ## Release summary

-Third release of the package (0.2.1), primarily addressing a bug fix.
+This is a quick resubmission due to identifying a bug in the code (despite R CMD CHECK passing) since submitting version 0.2.1 to CRAN but before receiving a response.

 ## Test environments